lakrizz1987/react-app-fitness/README.md

 # Fitness App React

 Fitness app is an app where you can find workouts for every day of the week.
 If you register or log in, you can add workouts to your list.
+ENJOY!

 ## Live demo: